crewdevio/merlin/README.md

 });
 ```

-> **Note**: all the methods of the merlin class support asyn function since they have top level await
+> **Note**: all the methods of the merlin class support async function since they have top level await

 ![merlin gif](https://cdn.discordapp.com/attachments/656976424778989602/735287285519745114/mer.gif)